 Beginning largely in the late 19th Century, it was women who bravely challenged the social norms of the age and began the movement that would soon be known as Feminism.
-Over the course of a few decades, these women (and men, whose votes were necessary for this groundbreaking change) erased literally thousands of years of western cultural tradition of women being denied the basic legal rights needed to hold abusive husbands accountable, to own property and gain economic autonomy, and to vote and run for political office.
+Over the course of a few decades, these women (and men, whose votes were necessary for this groundbreaking change) erased literally thousands of years of western cultural tradition of women being denied the basic legal rights needed to hold abusive husbands accountable, to own property, to gain economic autonomy, and to vote and, eventually, run for political office.

 The social, legal, and political achievements accomplished under the auspices of Feminism, especially throughout the 20th Century, simply cannot be overstated and represented a necessary victory over the tyranny of stratified societal norms that had long outlived whatever justifications they could ever have had.
 Given all of the good that Feminists have accomplished in the last century, is Feminism cancer?
 The short answer?
 Yes, it is very much cancer… but it doesn’t have to be.

 I hate to hear you talk about all women as if they were fine ladies instead of rational creatures.
 None of us want to be in calm waters all our lives.